lanakimova/HeroesofPymoli_Analysis/README.md

 # Heroes of Pymoli
-An exploratory analysis to identify most loyal players.
+An exploratory analysis to identify most loyal players and most profitable items purchasing in the game.

 ## Description